ISHA0i/ES-CRM/frontend/README.md

 - Clients are also created automatically when a lead is approved from the Leads page.
 - Pagination controls are at the bottom of the table.

+## Inventory Management Page

+- Navigate to **/admin/inventory** or use the **Inventory** link in the Admin sidebar.
+- Features:
+  - Placeholder for inventory management (page created, logic to be implemented).
+  - Sidebar now includes an Inventory link with an archive box icon.

+### Usage
+- Click **Inventory** in the sidebar to access the Inventory page.
+- Extend this page with inventory management features as needed.

+## Inventory Navigation & Details

+- The Inventory page lists all components (e.g., CPU, PC) with total types, description, and serial number.
+- Clicking 'View' on a component navigates to the Component page, showing all products for that component in a table (with product name, model, image, price, availability, quantity, etc.).
+- Clicking 'View' on a product navigates to the Product page, showing all details for that product.
+- All navigation is available via the sidebar and table actions in the Admin section.
+- Product details are now shown in a drawer on the Component page (Inventory/Component.jsx) instead of a separate Product page.
+The Product.jsx file has been removed.
+- The edit drawer in the Inventory page and the add/edit drawer in the Component page now match the Client drawer UI for a consistent experience.
+- The Component page now uses a vertical 3-dot dropdown for row actions, matching the modern UI pattern.

 ## Customization
 - Add more pages to each role in their respective folders under `src/pages/`.
 - Update the sidebar menu in each layout (`AdminLayout.jsx`, `UserLayout.jsx`, `ManagerLayout.jsx`).